Pastor Timothy L. Poston

 Began service in 2015

-Pastor Timothy L. Poston is the only child of Dr. and Mrs. Tom and Jean Poston and was raised in Raleigh and Garner, NC.
+Pastor Timothy L. Poston is the only child of Dr. and Mrs. Tom Poston and was raised in Raleigh and Garner.
 He graduated from Davidson College with a B.A. in Religion; from Yale Divinity School with an M.A.R. in Historical Theology; and from the Lutheran Theological Seminary at Philadelphia with an M.Div.
-He received the Algernon Sydney Sullivan Award from Davidson College and completed a year of internship at Genesis Lutheran Church in Detroit, MI.
+He received the Algernon Sydney Sullivan Award from Davidson College and completed a year of internship at Genesis Lutheran Church in Detroit.

-Pastor Poston has served as pastor of Mediator Lutheran Church in Philadelphia, PA; of Holy Cross Lutheran Church outside Atlanta, GA; and of Joy of Discovery Lutheran Mission in Raleigh, NC.
-He has served on Synod Council, as a Conference Dean, and as a voting member to ELCA Church-Wide Assembly.
+Pastor Poston has served as pastor of Mediator Lutheran Church in Philadelphia; of Holy Cross Lutheran Church outside Atlanta; and of Joy of Discovery Lutheran Mission in Raleigh.
+He has served on Synod Council, as a Conference Dean, and as a voting member of the ELCA Church-Wide Assembly.
 He has also served on the Yale Divinity School Alumni Board, the Urban Theological Institute Committee of Advisors (for LTSP), the Lutheran Settlement House Board, and as a member of the ELCA's Renewal/Prayer/Revival Team.
 He has completed an internship in Clinical Pastoral Education with Emory Healthcare and has supervised 11 ELCA pastors in seminary "field education."

-He is married to Zeudi Poston and has one son, Grant Poston.
+He is married to Zeudi Poston and has two sons, Grant and Tristan.

 Pastor Julius Carroll